samehmahmoud5515/MyProjects/README.md

 2- Giftdrobe

- An e-commerce app for sending gifts for the person u wants.
+ An e-commerce app for sending gifts for the person u wants and making your own calender of events

 -----------------------------------------------------------------------------------------------------------------------------------